pawel-szafran/elixir_graceful_shutdown_demo/README.md

 ### `v2` - Fix scaling up

 Tell k8s when a pod is ready to accept HTTP traffic, i.e. create `Health` plug and define k8s readiness and liveness probes.

 No failures, because containers ignore `SIGTERM` and are killed after 30s.

 ### `v3` - Pass SIGTERM to Elixir app

 Directly call `calc start`.
 Setup task like DB migrations should be done with k8s Init Containers or Tasks.

 Problems:
 - Still few failures when deploying: EOF, 502

 ### `v4` - Simulate Phoenix before 1.5

 Phoenix 1.5 comes by default with `Plug.Cowboy.Drainer`.
 To simulate behavior before that, we can configure `Endpoint` with `drainer: false`.

 Problems:
 - Few times more failures when deploying than in `v3`: EOF, 502

 ### `v5` - Add pre-stop delay

 Give k8s time to remove Pod from Endpoints, before sending SIGTERM to Elixir (`preStop` hook)

 No failures for both HTTPS and HTTP2 :rocket:

+### `v6` - Log claculations using `Task`

+For each calculation start a `Task` that sleeps for 5s and then sends operation log to InfluxDB over HTTP.

+Problems:
+- Failures when deploying: more than 4% of calculations are not logged

 ## How to